 Nat King Cole And Nancy Wilson – Live At The Hollywood Bowl 1964 – Past Daily Downbeat

 Nat King Cole and Nancy Wilson, in concert at the Hollywood Bowl, part of a No On 14 Political Rally from September of 1964.
 This was part of a star-studded extravaganza put on by opponents of the Proposition 14 Realtors Initiative on the November 1964 ballot in California.
-There were two separate concerts – one featuring Hollywood celebrities and legendary performers (such as Nat King Cole and Nancy Wilson), and the other rally which featured Folk and Pop Music artists, aimed at the Young Adult voter.
+There were two separate concerts – one featuring Hollywood celebrities and legendary performers, and the other rally which featured Folk and Pop Music artists, aimed at the Young Adult voter.

 Proposition 14, which was aimed at dismantling the Rumford Fair Housing Initiative of 1963, which sought to give renters and realtors the right to discriminate to whomever they chose, attempted, in effect to render the Rumford Initiative, which was intended to end discrimination in housing, null and void.